This post was most recently updated on December 8th, 2019

 And that’s because booking sites track your cookies.
 They take notice of your searching patterns, and then they raise fares the next time you search for a flight.

 When searching for the best airfare, always make sure to open up an Incognito Window in Google Chrome.
 That way, booking sites won’t be able to monitor your search history and cookie storage, and you’ll end up with better, cheaper search results!

 2. Book through STA Travel

 If you’re under the age of 26, or a full-time student, STA Travel is the ultimate airfare booking site.
 I recently booked a one-way ticket to New Zealand through STA Travel, and my jaw dropped to the floor when I saw STA’s difference in fares.

 Check this out, everyone!
 Here’s how I saved almost $500 by booking through STA Travel.

-I needed to book a one-way flight from Los Angeles to Auckland, so I decided to check Skyscanner‘s prices (because they often offer the best fares).
+I needed to book a direct, one-way flight from Los Angeles to Auckland, so I decided to check Skyscanner‘s prices (because they often offer the best fares).

 And when my search results came back — for the same exact query I searched for on Skyscanner — I couldn’t believe my eyes.